jeffa5/CCF/perf-system/README.md

 - `-gf, --generator_file`: Name of the parquet file that contains the requests to be submitted.
 Default file `../generator/requests.parquet`
 - `-sf, --send_file`: Name of the parquet file to store the requests that have been submitted.
 Default file `./sends.parquet`.
 - `-rf, --response_file`: Name of the parquet file to store the responses from the requests that have been submitted.
 Default file `./responses.parquet`.
+- `-sa, --server_address` The address of the server to submit the requests default is set to `127.0.0.1:8000`

-When the submitter is done, there will be two .parquet files generated in this directory
+When the submitter is executed successfully, there will be two .parquet files generated in this directory.

 ## Analyzer